Acupressure Improves Your Dog’s Digestion

 The acupressure treatment described below is designed to help restore and maintain balance within the dog’s body, with special attention to improving his capacity to digest and circulate food nutrients and nutrient chi.
 Most dogs are chow hounds – they eat anything and everything we feed them.
 Give them the opportunity to make the best of every morsel.

 Start by finding a comfortable location for you and your dog where it is calm and you both can relax.
 Slowly, take three even breaths in and out.
 Think about how you want to help your dog feel better; taking a moment to formulate the intent of your treatment is very important.

 Begin the treatment by resting one hand near your dog’s shoulder.
-Using the heel of your other hand, place it at the top of your dog’s head and gently stroke down his neck, just off the midline, following the Bladder meridian (illustration below).
+Using the heel of your other hand, place it at the top of your dog’s head and gently stroke down his neck, just off the midline, following the Bladder meridian (illustration).
 Continue stroking down to the hindquarters staying to the side of the midline.
 To finish, stroke down the outside of his leg to his paw.
 Your opposite hand can trail along the same path touching the dog lightly.
 Repeat this intentional stroking procedure three times on each side of your dog.

 Using the acupressure points illustrated (see below), start the point work segment of the treatment.
 Rest one hand on your dog, wherever it is comfortable.
 You perform the actual point work with the other hand.
 Use either your thumb or two fingers, depending on what is most comfortable for you.